How to Incorporate in Pennsylvania vs.

-Let’s be honest, taxes are like Lima beans.
-Not everyone enjoys them.
-They are, however, an integral part of successfully doing business in America.
+Paying taxes is like going to the dentist.
+No one wants to do it.
+Taxes are, however, an integral part of successfully doing business in America.
 While we’re not tax professionals, we definitely will do our best to try and explain what kind of taxes your business will be expected to pay.

 What’s the PA corporate tax rate?

 9.99%, making Pennsylvania corporations the highest taxed in the US.

 It should be noted, that although the state levies a relatively low income tax, some local municipalities levy income tax rates ranging from 1% to almost 4%.